Chapter 6 : Three Conversations

 “We’ll do it as a family.
-That’s who we are, what we built.
-When it really counts we all come together. …We got Percy back when it counted.”
+That’s who we are, what you and I created.
+When it really counts, we all come together. …We got Percy back when it counted.”

 “We got Percy back.”

 “We could so easily have lost Ron.”
-Molly whispered.
+Molly whispered at last.